NorESMhub/NorESM/doc/diagnostics/diag_run.rst

 .. note::
     The mounted NIRD project area ``/trd-project*`` are not available on the HPC computing nodes.
 Therefore, the ``-i``, ``-o`` can only be set to locations under /cluster/users/$USER.
 The ``-w`` option can be set to ``/trd-project*`` area to facility the browsing the webpage-based diagnostics.
 It is actually set to ``/cluster`` during runtime, but can transfer to NIRD automatically after the diagnostic is finished.
 --------------------------------------------------------------------------------

+.. _Major changes to the NCAR's Diagnostics Package:

 **Major changes to the NCAR's Diagnostics Package**